 These metadata are then used by the user to search and retrieve the content relevant to their uses.
 The content stored in the particular repositories can be encrypted by the user in order to protect the data from any uncontrolled access.

 The interface layer is used by the web server clients to create a link and communicate with the content server and the content repositories.
 It is also known as the data link layer.
-This layer determines how a data bundles are packed and transmitted through the network.
-IEEE 802.2 and X.25 are some of the common link layer protocol on which the layer commonly operates.
+This layer determines how data bundles are packed and transmitted through the network.
+IEEE 802.2 and X.25 are some of the common link layer protocols on which the layer commonly operates.

 Image Source: unodc.org

 Client layer as explained before consists of the basic application and software for client usage.
-These applications are used to access Documentum repository.
+These applications are used to access the Documentum repository.
 It includes end-user interfaces, administrator tools, and integrations with popular authoring tools and enterprise applications such as Documentum desktop or WebTop.